HaolaiJiang/personal-web/content/posts/hello-world.md

 ---
-title: "001.
-Welcome!
+title: "Welcome!
 My Name is Lincoln"
 date: "2025-12-10"
-description: "This is the first post on my new personal website."
+description: "This is the first post on my new personal website.
+Thank you for reading!"
 ---

 # Welcome!
 My Name is Lincoln